-If you have a pet, you know they are at the risk of getting fleas.
+If you have a pet, you know they are at risk of getting fleas.
 However, finding fleas in human hair is even more worrying.
 Fleas feed on the blood of their hosts.
 Typically fleas infest pets, but they may bite humans.
 Though they cannot survive on human hair for long, fleas can cause allergies and transmit diseases.
 The following article discusses how to get rid of fleas in your hair.
-You will also learn how you can prevent them from infesting your hair.
+You will also find prevention tips for flea infestation in your hair.
 Take a look.

 In This Article

 Can Fleas Live In Human Hair?

 Fleas generally cannot live in human hair.
 While most species prefer to live on the furs of animals, they can use humans as temporary vectors.
 In such cases, fleas can infest and bite humans.
 You may get infected if there is a serious case of flea infestation in your environment.
 Fleas can transmit various diseases and cause allergies and must be treated promptly.

 There also are different types of fleas you might come into contact with, especially if you have pets.
 Being aware of them can help you take effective control and prevention measures.
 The four common types of fleas are (1):

 - Cat flea (Ctenocephalides felis): Commonly found on cats, but can also infect dogs and other animals

 - Dog flea (Ctenocephalides canis): Primarily affects dogs, but can also feed on other animals